Harry says ‘people would be shocked’ by private evidence in security appeal

 Speaking to the newspaper as he left the Royal Courts of Justice, Harry said “people would be shocked by what’s being held back,” adding that his “worst fears have been confirmed by the whole legal disclosure in this case and that’s really sad”.

-The newspaper said Harry suggested the decision was an attempt to prevent him and his wife, the Duchess of Sussex, from quitting as working royals and moving abroad – which Buckingham Palace sources have strongly denied.
+The newspaper said Harry suggested the decision was designed to stop the pair from quitting their duties.

 Harry said: “We were trying to create this happy house.”